AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 Note that you can override the token store to use with tracking processors in the respective `EventProcessingConfiguration` or `SagaConfiguration` that defines that processor.
 Where possible, it is recommended to use a token store that stores tokens in the same database as where the event handlers update the view models.
 This way, changes to the view model can be stored atomically with the changed tokens, guaranteeing exactly once processing semantics.

-## Event Tracker Status

-In some cases it might be useful to know the state of a Tracking Event Processor for each of its segment.
-One of those cases could be when we want to rebuild our view model and we want to check when the Processor is caught up with all the events.
-For cases like these, the `TrackingEventProcessor` exposes `processingStatus()` method, which returns a map where the key is the segment identifier, and the value is the event processing status.
-Based on this status we can determine whether the Processor is caught up and/or is replaying, and we can verify the Tracking Token of its segments.

 ## Splitting and Merging Tracking Tokens

 It is possible to tune the performance of Tracking Processors by increasing the number of threads processing events on